kwaldenphd/code-in-context/_sources/01-binary-encoding/07-activities.md

 NOTE: I know experiences with group work can vary widely.
 One aspect of creating a rich collaborative learning environment involves clear expectations and frameworks that can help facilitate effective work in groups--that’s partly my (Prof. Walden’s) job.
 The other aspect of effective collaboration involves your preparation and active engagement.
 This kind of process-oriented, guided-inquiry learning is most effective when students are interacting with and learning from each other.

-Practically, that means that we’ll spend the bulk of class time on Thursdays applying the concepts we’re covering that week in real-world scenarios that benefit from multiple perspectives and forms of expertise to come up with a workable solution.
+Practically, that means that we’ll spend in-class time applying the concepts we’re covering that week in real-world scenarios that benefit from multiple perspectives and forms of expertise to come up with a workable solution.

-What this will typically look like during Thursday class meetings:
+What this will typically look like:
 - Class forms small groups & decides on group roles
 - Prof. Walden introduces the prompt/task/problem
 - Class works in small groups to develop a conceptual understanding of the problem space